Looking for vegan Valentine's Day candy? These are some cute options that you can find at a regular grocery store.

 Jump to:

-One other addendum: companies sometimes change their recipes without warning.
+One addendum: companies sometimes change their recipes without warning.
 As of this writing, these candies were vegan.

 Smarties Valentine's